 Dr K Gwyer

-German language and literature from the eighteenth century to the present, with a special interest in modernist and contemporary writing.
-Prescribed authors offered include Thomas Mann, Grass and Sebald.
+German language, German literature from the eighteenth century to the present, with a special interest in modernist and contemporary writing.
+Prescribed authors offered include Thomas Mann, Kafka, Grass and Sebald.

 ‘Beyond Lateness?
 “Postmemory” and the Late(st) German-Language Family Novel’, in Figuring Lateness: Lateness, Belatedness and Late Style in Modern German Culture, ed. by Karen Leeder (= New German Critique 125 (2015)), 137-53

 ‘ “Schmerzensspuren der Geschichte(n)”: Memory and Intertextuality in H. G. Adler and W. G. Sebald, in Memory, Witnessing, Poetics: H. G. Adler and W. G. Sebald, ed. by Helen Finch and Lynn L. Wolff (Rochester, NY: Camden House, 2014), 112-36

 Encrypting the Past: The German-Jewish Holocaust Novel of the First Generation (Oxford: OUP, 2014)